 Mom would go over the sequence again and again.
 Push the clutch in, shift to first gear.
 NOW, AT THE EXACT SAME TIME, EVER SO SLOWLY, let the clutch out with your left foot as you apply light pressure to the accelerator with your right foot.

 If not done with the precision movements of a brain surgeon wielding a scalpel, the car stalls.
-Shit.
 Once you hear something being wound too tight, take your foot off the gas with your right foot while depressing (wow, this was actually hard & scary) the clutch to the floor again with your left foot.
 If that wasn’t confusing enough, your right hand now had to manually move the transmission from first to second gear.
-Your left hand is steering the car BTW.
+Your left hand is steering the car BTW without power steering.
 Move the shifter thingy back up to the loosey-goosey neutral spot, then gently push it a bit towards the dashboard.
 Then straight up towards the headliner.
 Ta-da, you’re now in second gear.
 The clutch should be all the way out and you are still pressing on the accelerator to go faster.
 One more gear to go.
-Thank you Jesus.
 Now you’re up to about 25 mph, Mom’s yelling encouragement or “slow down, hit the brakes, stop, or we’re gonna die,” when it’s that time again.
 We’re shifting, we’re shifting.
 Take your foot off the gas, push the clutch all the way in and shift to third.
 Right hand takes the gear stick and brings it straight down.
-You’re cruising now baby.
-And here’s a stop sign.
-On an incline.
-Oh boy.

 |My first car was a green nifty-50 Chevy like this one during the mid 60’s…|

 Once you’ve mastered starting from a dead stop with a clutch on an incline, your status is forever changed to the ‘pro series driver.’
-But as an inexperienced driver, tackling a stick shift from a dead stop-on an incline was enough to break me out in a cold sweat and my mouth was as dry as a popcorn fart.
+But as an inexperienced driver, tackling a stick shift from a dead stop-on an incline was enough to break me out in a cold sweat and my mouth was as dry.
 If you don’t give the car enough gas while you slowly let the clutch out, you start rolling backwards.
 Scary enough, but to be certain you’ve got moxie & mettle, make sure an impatient old Dutch guy is riding your bumper 2 feet behind you while you try these 12 steps at once.
-If one (grumpy old Dutch guy) is not available, you can get the same hyperventilating effect doing this when the roads are slick.
+If an grumpy old Dutch guy is not available, you can get the same hyperventilating effect doing this when the roads are slick.
 Why, oh why couldn’t one of our cars be an automatic?
 Was that too much to ask?

 The easiest way to make sure you don’t stall the car while stopped on an incline is learning to ‘ride the clutch.’
 Not an acceptable option if a parent was with you.
 This method is rather hard on a clutch for some reason.
 But it’s what I did many times as a rookie driver.
 Instead of leaving the clutch depressed to the floorboard while you wait, you let the clutch out-about a 1/3 of the way.
 If you don’t give the engine some gas at this point you’re gonna stall, and if you use too much gas, you’re gonna start moving.
 Remember you’re at a stoplight or stop sign so you really shouldn’t run either one.
 But if you do this just right, your car stays motionless.
 The clutch is out a bit and just a touch of gas.
 Sounds as though you’re goading the guy next to you into racing as soon as the light turns green.
 These learning experiences however were conducted in Rock Valley.
 We had one stoplight (I was so smitten with Rock Valley’s one stoplight, it’s what I chose when naming my blog) smack dab in the middle of downtown, only one lane each.
 And it was flat as a pancake, so most of my ‘riding the clutch’ was done from stop signs on an incline or in some other small town where I was just looking for trouble.